uwushams/Book-Reader/README.md

 ![project flow](https://github.com/shayanalibhatti/PDF_text_to_audio_converter/blob/master/audiobook%20image.png?raw=true)

+1)import PyMuPDF by pip
-1) First, we take the PDF file and convert each page into image using PyMuPDF software.
+2) Next, we take the PDF file and convert each page into image using PyMuPDF software.
+3) import Pyesseract OCR software
-2) Then, we take the image(s) and scan the text in the image using Pytesseract OCR software.
+4) Then, we take the image(s) and scan the text in the image using Pytesseract OCR software.
 3) Then, we use Google Text to Speech (gTTS) library to convert text to audio file.
 3) Lastly, we get the Pygame mixer to play the audio file loud.